 - Incorporate the EAF as part of the routine application materials, and direct project sponsors to complete Part I of the EAF.
 Agencies should require the full EAF if there is any question regarding the SEQR classification of the proposed action.

-- Ensure that staff and board members are familiar with the lists of Type I and Type II actions contained in 6 NYCRR Part 617, Sections 4 and 5.
+- Ensure that staff and board members are familiar with the lists of Type I and Type II actions contained in 6 NYCRR Part 617, Sections 4 and 5 (link leaves DEC website.)
 When a board or agency is able to quickly identify routine, smaller actions as Type II, and briefly document that classification in the project file or resolution, that agency or board will be able to more rapidly advance those routine applications, reserving SEQR review time for larger, more complex projects.

 - Adopt an individual agency Type II list.
 The SEQR regulations give agencies the authority to add to the statewide Type II list.
 If an agency finds that it is frequently receiving applications for similar Unlisted actions, and those activities do not have significant environmental impacts, the agency should consider adopting local rules to classify those activities as Type II.

 - Since it is not necessary to coordinate SEQR review for all Unlisted actions, an agency or board may reasonably use the uncoordinated review option for reviewing Unlisted actions that are likely to have minimal impacts.
 As long as no other involved agency's review is likely to result in substantial changes to project design, uncoordinated review can save the agency or board some processing time and allow the agency to proceed to its final decision.